frottori/J-Projects/Bank Login System/README.md

 ## V3 :
 Access to the database even remotely using TCP Sockets where a server has a local connection to the database and the Client accesses the information via the Server (here it is localhost but you can configure it over the internet)

+## V4:
+A website of the BankLoginSystem with access to the accounts database.
+This is done with Maven WebApp project and the deployment is done locally using TomCat Server.
+You can deploy it locally using the .war file and you also need the database to your system.